well-made-uk/well-made/content/about.md

 page: true
 ---

+I'm Ben Wilde.
 I'm a web developer who cares *a lot* about websites, the internet, and digital privacy.
 I make websites that are fast, accessible, and [respect users' data](/google-free/).

 I build websites with: